ckiee/sdab/README.md

 * Enter a random string that will be your new Github Webhook secret, behave like it is your password.<br>
 ![Example](https://i.ronthecookie.me/ecvPjtu.png)
 * Select "*Just the `push` event*" and add the Webhook - if you see a nice ✔️ emoji then success!

-## "docker run" command argument customization guide
+## "docker run" command argument customization guide (badly written)
 If this is a private git repo - you will need to point it to an ssh key pair with the `-v /path/to/ssh/keypair/folder:/root/.ssh`
 Now, you'll need a port to expose `-p 6000:3000` where 6000 is your port.
 Those are all of the important arguments done, now you just need to run `docker login` (or `docker login registry.example.com` if you are connecting to a registry other than Docker Hub)